awsdocs/amazon-ec2-user-guide/doc_source/paid-amis.md

 ## Bills for paid and supported AMIs<a name="using-paid-amis-bills"></a>

 At the end of each month, you receive an email with the amount your credit card has been charged for using any paid or supported AMIs during the month\.
 This bill is separate from your regular Amazon EC2 bill\.
-For more information, see [Paying For AWS Marketplace Products](https://aws.amazon.com/marketplace/help/200799490)\.
+For more information, see [Paying for products](https://docs.aws.amazon.com/marketplace/latest/buyerguide/buyer-paying-for-products.html) in the *AWS Marketplace Buyer Guide*\.

 ## Manage your AWS Marketplace subscriptions<a name="marketplace-manage-subscriptions"></a>